This website will be updated through the summer with updates and information to prep you for your arrival.

 If a student wishes to enroll his or her spouse or dependant(s) in U-SHIP, the student will be responsible for paying the spouse’s portion of the insurance premiums.

-Details regarding U-SHIP may be found on the University of Chicago’s Student Healthcare webpage: https://wellness.uchicago.edu/page/student-insurance (2018-19 updated information coming soon)
+Details regarding U-SHIP may be found on the University of Chicago’s webpage: https://wellness.uchicago.edu/page/u-ship-information (2018-19 updated information now available)

 The State of Illinois requires all students to provide proof of immunity from German measles, measles (two shots required), mumps, meningococcal (for those under 22 years of age), and tetanus/diphtheria/pertussis (three shots required for foreign students).